StuyFlow/StuyFlow.github.io/README.md

 git checkout main
 git checkout -b <branch-name>
 ```
 2.)
-Run the client side:
+Run the client side server:
 ```
-cd stuyflow/
 npm run start
 ```
 3.)
+Now you can make your changes.
+You can view it on `localhost:3000`, or any other port
-Make your changes.
-Most of the code is located inside of `StuyFlow.github.io/stuyflow/src/`.
+if you are already using that port for some reason.
+Most of the code is located inside of `src/`.
 It is recommended that you open two tabs in your terminal.
 One for running the client side and the other for git related things.

 3.)
 If you want to save your changes to your branch, **make sure you are in the root directory**:
 ```